Board of Directors

 Ms O’Halloran was awarded the Member of the Order of Australia (AM) in the 2011 Australia Day Honours List, in recognition of her service to industrial relations and education sector.

-Ms O’Halloran is a member of the Audit Committee, the Board Remuneration Committee, the Marketing and Member Relations Strategy Committee and the Risk & Compliance Committee.
+Ms O’Halloran is a member of the Board Remuneration Committee, the Risk & Compliance Committee, and the Health Professionals Bank Advisory Committee.

 Dip.
 Teach, B.Ed (Primary Education), GAICD

 Linda Green commenced teaching in 1979 and is currently Principal of Robert Townson Public School.
 She served as a member of the Supervisory Committee for two years and was elected to the Board in 1997, and as Deputy Chairperson in 2009.
-Mrs Green is Chairperson of the Marketing and Member Relations Strategy Committee, a member of the Development and Education Committee, and Board Remuneration Committee.
+Mrs Green is a member of the Audit Committee, Nominations Committee, and the Teachers Mutual Bank Advisory Committee.

 BCom, LLB (Hons), MCom (Hons), LLM, PhD, Grad Dip Fin SIA, CA, FCPA, FFin

 Tyrone Carlin is Deputy Vice-Chancellor (Academic) at Southern Cross University.
 Prior to joining Southern Cross University he was Professor of Financial Regulation and Reporting at the University of Sydney.
 His senior leadership experience includes service as Deputy Vice-Chancellor (Registrar) and Pro Vice-Chancellor (Education Operations) at the University of Sydney, Co-Dean of the University of Sydney Business School and Dean of Law at Macquarie University.
 He is a director of Universities Admission Centre (NSW & ACT) and the Urological Society of Australia and New Zealand.
-Professor Carlin is a member of the Audit Committee and the Risk and Compliance Committee, the Large Exposures Committee and the Marketing and Member Relations Strategy Committee.
+Professor Carlin is a member of the Audit Committee, the Risk and Compliance Committee, and the UniBank Advisory Committee.

 B.Ec, CA (FPS), FAICD